-There will be a link in these email to an external website hosted by Civica Election Services www.householdresponse.com/bcpcouncil so responses can be made online.
+There will be a link in these emails to an external website hosted by Civica Election Services so responses can be made online.

 The annual canvass process helps us update your household information on the electoral register.
 This means you will be eligible to vote in any future elections.
 We are required by law, to contact every household to obtain and confirm the names of residents.
 This usually happens between the months of July and November with the revised register being published by 1 December.

-The Annual Canvass process was overhauled for 2020 by the Government's canvass reform programme, and once again we will be using data and electronic communications, such as email and text messaging, where possible, to make the process simpler.
-Residents will be redirected to a website to respond.
+We will be using data and electronic communications, such as email and text messaging where possible, to make the process simpler.
+Residents will be directed to a website to respond.

 Step 1: Data Matching

-Under the new process our electoral register is uploaded securely to the Department of Work and Pensions (DWP) where it is matched against their records.
-In addition to this, we have the discretion to use local data (e.g. Council Tax records) to perform a matching exercise as well.
+Data from the electoral register is uploaded securely to the Department of Work and Pensions (DWP) where it is matched against their records.
+In addition to this, we have the discretion to use local records (e.g. Council Tax records) to perform a data matching exercise.

 Once that process is complete your property will be put into one of three categories, or routes:

 - if all the registered people at a property can be matched with either of these databases the property will be sent down Route 1 canvass

 - if there are any people at a property that cannot be matched the property will be sent down Route 2 canvass